global

 9.1.
 Cash Advances

 Nickel will prepare and submit credit card authorizations as purchases rather than cash advances.
-However, where Nickel believes the Recipient and Payor are the same or affiliated entities, transactions may be treated as a cash advance; such payments are not supported.
+However, in some cases where Nickel has a reason to believe that the Recipient and the Payor are the same entity or affiliated entities, your credit card transactions may be treated as a cash advance.
+If this is the case, we cannot support such payment.
+We will notify you prior to payment submission, and you may switch to a different card or opt out of the submitting the payment altogether.

 9.2.
 Authorizations